Finite Horizon Multi-Agent Reinforcement Learning in Solving Optimal Control of State-Dependent Switched Systems: Abstract

 \section{Abstract}

-In this article, the deep deterministic policy gradient (DDPG) method is used to learn an optimal control policy of a multi-region state-dependent switched system.
-We observe good performance of this model-free method and explain it in a rigorous mathematical language.
-The performance of the learning-based methods is compared with the optimal solution given by vanilla differential dynamic programming (DDP) in three customized environments.
+In this article, a \underline{S}tate-dependent \underline{M}ulti-\underline{A}gent \underline{D}eep \underline{D}eterministic \underline{P}olicy \underline{G}radient (\textbf{SMADDPG}) method is proposed in order to learn an optimal control policy for regionally switched systems.
+We observe good performance of this method and explain it in a rigorous mathematical language using some simplifying assumptions in order to motivate the ideas and to apply them to some canonical examples.
+Using reinforcement learning, the performance of the switched learning-based multi-agent method is compared with the vanilla DDPG in two customized demonstrative environments with one and two-dimensional state spaces.